 Always take the time you need to understand and evaluate a potential investment.
 In addition, while legitimate sponsors or advisors may raise funds through “free lunch” or “free dinner” events, keep in mind that such events may be used as an enticement for you to invest.
-Legitimate sponsors and advisors may also solicit investors from a certain affiliation group such as ethnicity, religion or age bracket (in particular seniors).
-Be cautious if a sponsor or advisor uses the affiliation as the reason to make the investment, rather than relying on the underlying merits of the investment or trust in the sales person.
+Legitimate sponsors and advisors may also solicit investors from certain affiliation groups such as ethnicity, religion or age bracket - especially seniors.
+Be cautious if a sponsor or advisor uses the affiliation as the reason to make the investment rather than relying on the underlying merits of the investment or trust in the sales person.

 - Does the investment contain unusually high interest rates or returns (look too good to be true)?

 - Is the investment described as “safe” or “guaranteed”?